augustocorvalan/cross-textual-connections-markov/README.md

    ```

 ### Markov Chains
 Markov Chains are a good first tool to try on a group of texts.
-It can be a bit of a blunt and sometimes requires many iterations before returning something useful (more on this later!) but it can be a quick and cheap way of generating unexpected insights and connections out of our corpora.
+It can be a bit of a blunt instrument and sometimes requires many iterations before returning something useful (more on this later!) but it can also be a quick and cheap way of generating unexpected insights and connections out of our corpora.

 I like the `Markovify` package  because it is easy to use but does a lot of powerful abstracting behind the scenes that we don't want to worry about initially (for example, by default it suppresses generated sentences that exactly overlap the original text so we get only new text).